shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The Marine Reserves program at ODFW monitors Oregon’s marine reserves.
 A standardized hook and line survey, modeled after the California marine reserves survey, collects drift-level catch and biological data in both the marine reserves and nearby comparison areas.
 There are four marine reserve sites (Redfish Rocks, Cape Perpetua, Cascade Head, and Cape Falcon) that span Oregon’s coastline where the hook and line survey is a suitable tool for monitoring.
 These comparison areas are pre-selected areas with similar bathymetry and habitat characteristics as the reserve but are open to fishing.
 Each reserve has as least one comparison area, but several have more than one that are monitored regularly along with the reserve.
 A 500-meter square grid overlaid on the area defines the sampling units or cells.
 Cells are randomly selected within a marine reserve or comparison area for each sampling event.
 Three replicate drifts are executed in each cell.
 The specific location of the drifts within the cell is selected by the captain.
 Data are aggregated to the cell-day level and subsequently aggregated to counts of fish per cell-day as the metric for CPUE.
 Sampling occurs in the spring and late summer/fall seasons.
 Over time, cells without appropriate habitat for the focus species, mainly groundfish, have been removed from the selection procedures, and those presented in this dataset include only those that are currently “active”.
 The number of cells sampled in a day can vary slightly and range from three to five.
 Sampling was not conducted in 2020 or 2021 due to the COVID-19 pandemic and this survey’s reliance on paid volunteers.

 The dataset contains information on catch by species (number of fish), effort (angler hours), reserve site, area of sampling, treatment (reserve or comparison area), and date of sampling.
 Additional information that are available include proportion of rock habitat at the cell-level, water temperature, and the average drift depth, though these data are not available for the entire dataset.
 Average depth (fm) was binned to 10-fm bins (0 – 50fm), and those shallower than 10fm were excluded to a small sample size.
 April – June was aggregated to a spring season and August - October to a fall season.
-Black Rockfish are commonly encountered in this survey (Table \ref{tab:percent_pos_MRHnL}.
+Black Rockfish are commonly encountered in this survey (Table \ref{tab:percent_pos_MRHnL}).

 Covariates evaluated included year, month (or season), site, treatment (reserve or comparison area), and depth bin.
 A negative binomial model was fit to the cell-day-level data (catch in numbers of Black Rockfish with a log offset for angler hours).
 Two full model series were considered, one with all the potential covariates with month and one with season.
 For the series with month, the full model was selected as the best fit model by AIC, but month was almost non-significant.
 For the series with season, the full model was again selected as the best fit by AIC (Table \ref{tab:model_selection_MRHnL}.
 When fit via MLE using the sdmTMB R package (version 0.3.0), acceptable diagnostics were achieved for both full models.
 However, the error around the point estimates was reduced with the season covariate and ultimately, this was the model selected to be used in the reference model.
-The Q-Q plot indicated an acceptable fit to the data (Figure \ref{fig:qq_MRHnL).
+The Q-Q plot indicated an acceptable fit to the data (Figure \ref{fig:qq_MRHnL}).
 Previous assessments for nearshore species have explored the use of this survey as a raw index of abundance (@taylor_status_2021, @wetzel_status_2021, @langseth_status_2021, @cope_assessing_2019) but to date, this index has not been a part of a reference model.
-Length compositions from this survey are also included (Table \ref{tab:MPA_lengths} and Table \ref{input_ss_length}).
+Length compositions from this survey are also included (Table \ref{tab:MPA lengths} and Table \ref{tab:input_ss_length}).